d4n3sh/thedaneshproject/content/posts/2009-08-24-house-by-linus-chong.md

-Watched today&#8217;s 15MALAYSIA short film.
+Watched today's 15MALAYSIA short film.
 HOUSE by Linus Chung

 An Indian boy is asked to build a model of his house at school.
 A tale on the social economic plight faced by many Malaysians.